 T-bone steaks are the best steaks for this Baked T-Bone Steak Recipe!
 They’re a premium cut of beef with two of the best cuts of beef!
 T-bones have both the tenderloin and the strip steak – in one delicious package!
-The tenderloin, or filet mignon, is known for its tender, buttery texture and flavor.
-The strip steak, also known as the NY strip steak, is robust and flavorful with a slightly firmer texture.
+This post contains an affiliate link, read our disclosure policy here.

 (The only way to make this recipe even better is to use Porterhouse Steaks.
 Which are like a T Bone but with more Fillet!)

-- 2 T-bone steaks, each about 1 inch thick
+- 2 T-bone steaks each about 1 inch thick

 - 2 tablespoons olive oil